Summer Forest Camp 2020

 Our Summer Camp includes playing in the outdoors at our home base property and moving into our local passive parks.
 There we will be exploring and taking the time to marvel in the natural world.
 Our flexible schedule will enable the children to discover nature at a slowed down pace and will also allow us to stop for story time, picnic and choose from offerings of creative nature experiences as well as open ended play time:

 - Nature Immersion and Play

 - Bird and Butterfly Watching

 - Animal Tracking

 - Children must be able to communicate their needs for a restroom and be fully potty trained.
 For purposes of safety and respect to others or wildlife, children will also need to be able to follow directions, safety rules and guidelines during Forest Camp excursions within our small group.

 - We strive to create a balanced and diverse population of learners for the Summer Forest Camp group that meets daily.

 - Hours: 9 a.m. - 2:30 p.m.
 Monday - Friday

 - Summer Camp Fee is $240 per week for currently enrolled children

-- * Due to Covid -19, at this time we are only enrolling from current families and have minimized our camp week offering to one week in June to minimize any spread of this virus.
+- * Due to Covid -19, at this time we are only enrolling from currently enrolled families and have minimized our camp week offerings to minimize any spread of this virus.
 As this situation is changing rapidly, we will update our site to give more info for future events or opportunities for Summer Forest Camp.
 Thank you for your patience as we aim to support the health and safety of everyone.